 I have a scar that runs down the entire length of my chest.
-At age 24 I went into sudden cardiac arrest, and nobody could figure out why.
-A year later, it was decided that to keep me alive, I'd need open heart triple bypass surgery.
+At age 24, I went into sudden cardiac arrest, and nobody could figure out why.
+My heart stopped, I went into a coma, and my parents were told I had a 7% survival rate.
+Later it was decided that to keep me alive, I'd need open heart triple bypass surgery.
 When my doctor told me, the first thing I asked was, "Am I going to have a scar?"

 After our chat, I couldn't get the conversation out of my head.
-I knew exactly what she was feeling, but I wanted her to be proud of her scar too.
-My idea was to get her a fancy scar cream, to inspire her to take care of it and maybe even learn to love it they way I did with my scar.
+I knew exactly what she was feeling, but I wanted her to be proud of her scar, too.
+My idea was to get her a fancy luxury scar cream, to inspire her to take care of it, and maybe even learn to love it the way I did with my scar.

 What I thought would be a quick online search turned into a months-long journey.
 When I couldn't find the kind of scar product I wanted to buy my friend, I dove into research.
-I spoke to doctors, beauty experts, chemists and other women with scars of their own.
-It became clear that the luxury skincare-style product I was looking for did not exist for scars.
-If I wanted to give my friend the perfect product to help her love her scar, I'd have to create it myself.
-So I got to work.
+I spoke to doctors, beauty experts, chemists, and other women with scars.
+It became clear that the luxury skincare-style product to treat scars properly did not exist.
+If I wanted to give Alejandra the perfect skincare product to help her love her scar, I'd have to create it myself.

 Together, Alejandra and I are making the skincare products for scars we've always searched for.